Bloomington Ferry Road Corridor Visioning Study

 Share Interactive Project Map on Facebook Share Interactive Project Map on Twitter Share Interactive Project Map on Linkedin Email Interactive Project Map link

 The interactive project map has been created and is now open for use.
 Go to the "Comment Map" tab to access.
-Then use the "plus sign icon" to the left to add pins on the map.
+Then use the "new pin" button to add pins on the map and follow the prompts to create a pin or upload a picture demonstrating your comment.

 The purpose of this map is to provide a tool for you, as a user of this corridor, to provide your input on experiences and concerns related to driving, biking, walking, drainage, and more, for Bloomington Ferry Road.